pari1234-businessanalyst/kala_mvp/README.md

 - Information about traditional arts is scattered in books (many not digitized, often complex language).
 - Dying and endangered art forms lack digital presence and revival efforts.

-*Kala* is my flagship project — a cultural platform that preserves, explains, and revives art forms.
 It solves a *real-world problem*: making performances, knowledge, and endangered arts accessible in one place, using modern web tech and AI.

-This project is also designed to *showcase my technical expertise* as a *full-stack developer and business analyst* who doesn’t just code, but builds solutions aligned with business impact.

 ---